Menstrual cup donations

 how does asan select who it gives to?

-We partner with some of India’s most trusted women’s NGOs to distribute the Asan cup.
-Our donation partners have decades of experience working with women’s groups, and play a central role in educating our users about how to use the cup.
-In all our donations, we prioritise those who experience difficulty accessing safe and affordable period care.
+We partner with some of India’s most trusted women-led NGOs to distribute the Asan cup.
+Our NGO partners have decades of experience working with women and girls, and play a central role in bringing the Asan cup to rural communities.

 Through Asan’s ‘train-the-trainer’ model, we provide NGO staff with expertise, resources and support to provide menstrual health education and distribute Asan cups in the communities where they work.
 In all our donations, we prioritise those who experience difficulty accessing safe and high quality period care.